geoschem/gc_1yr_benchmark_scripts/FullChem/README.md

    The `job_depend.pl` script to submits all of the run scripts with the proper dependencies.
 The first run will compile GEOS-Chem and copy the executable to the run directory.

    NOTE: `The setup_1yr_run` script creates the monthly bash scripts in the `run/` subdirectory.
-If you need to modify the monthly bash scripts, you can modify the `run.template` file and then execute this command:
+If you need to modify the monthly bash scripts you can modify the `run.template` file and then execute this command:

    ```console
    $ ./make_runscripts GCC_X.Y-Z-rc.N 2018 7 18